sertxudeveloper/Lyra/Lyra Documentation.md

 public static $perPageOptions = [50, 100, 150];
 ```

+## Preventing conflicts
+Each time the user updates a model, the value of the column `update_at` will be checked before updating the records.
+If the `update_at` column does not have the same value as before, the back-end will result in error 409.

 # Fields
 ## Defining fields
 Each Lyra resource contains a `fields` method.
 This method returns an array of fields, which generally extend the `SertxuDeveloper\Lyra\Fields\Field` class.
 Lyra itself includes fields for text inputs, booleans, dates, file uploads, Markdown, and more.

 To add a field to a resource, we can simply add it to the resource's `fields` method.
 The fields should be created using their static `make` method.
-This method accepts several arguments; however, you usually only need to pass the "human readable" name of the field.
+This method accepts several arguments; however, you usually only need to pass the "human-readable" name of the field.
 Lyra will automatically "snake case" this string to determine the underlying database column:

 ```php
 use SertxuDeveloper\Lyra\Fields\Id;